benhasselgren/napier-bank-message-filtering-service/Testing Documents/test-plan.md

 ### Software
 - Windows 10 or later
 - Visual Studio (Community Edition)
-- Version 1.0 of the application solution.
+- Version 1.0 of the application solution or later.

 ### Tools
 - Visual Studio Unit tests